Giorgio Saviane

 Giorgio Saviane (16 February 1916 – 18 December 2000) was an Italian author.

 He received a Laurea in Giurisprudenza from University of Padua and then moved to Florence to practice as a lawyer.

-During his period in Florence he started his career as a writer.

-From the very beginning, Saviane adopts an introspective style of writing that will characterize all his future writings.
+During his period in Florence, he started his career as a writer.
+From the very beginning, Saviane adopted an introspective style of writing that characterized all his future writings.

-His best known novels are Eutanasia di un amore and Il mare verticale.
+His best-known novels are Eutanasia di un amore and Il mare verticale.